 Jeff Ellis, the prodigal poet of West Virginia, is back with a new collection of songs that show his continued growth as a rock and roll artiste of distinction.
 “The Forgetting Place” is now available at Taylor Books and Budget Tapes & Records.
 Backed by a studio band led by Bud Carroll, this CD features crisp production and sounds better than most major-label releases.
 From the first notes of “If He’s So Good To You,” with it’s Stiff Records pub-rock sound and classic love-triangle lyrics, you know you’re in for an amazing ride.

-Episode 96 of Radio Free Charleston, “Storm In A Teacup Shirt” is right there above this text (or here, if all that’s there is raw code).
+Episode 96 of Radio Free Charleston, “Storm In A Teacup Shirt” is right there above this text.
 This edition of our local music, film and animation show includes music from one of the RFC favorite bands, WATT 4, and from the upcoming CYAC production,”Romeo and Juliet: A Rock Opera.”
 We also have a movie trailer from director Amy Trent, and the RFC debut of MURFMEEF.

 We’re kicking off Spring with a wrong turn on our way to develop a new graphic approach for use in the “Stark Charleston” animation project.
 This was an attempt to add color to the mix.
 I like this one test, but I’m sticking with black and white for the finished project.
 This was an attempt at working with a very limited color pallette in high contrast.
 Click it to see a bigger version.